browserengineering/book/book/accessibility.md

-[^zoom]: The word zoom evokes an analogy to a camera zooming in, but it is not the same, because CSS zoom causes layout. *Pinch zoom*, on the other hand is just like a camera and does not cause layout.
+[^zoom]: The word zoom evokes an analogy to a camera zooming in, but it is not the same, because CSS zoom causes layout. *Pinch zoom*, on the other hand, is just like a camera and does not cause layout.

 To implement it, we first need a way to trigger zooming.
 On most browsers, that's done with the `Ctrl-+`, `Ctrl--`, and `Ctrl-0`